Duration: 7 day | Max Altitude: 4130m/ 13550 ft. | ||

 The Annapurna Base Camp trek is a moderate to challenging, high-altitude trek covering about 68 to 110km, depending on the start point and routes.
-During this short trip, you’ll enjoy breathtaking views of mountain peaks taller than 8,000 meters. .
+During this short trip, you’ll enjoy breathtaking views of mountain peaks taller than 8,000 meters.
 The Annapurna trails are renowned for their stunning mountains, scenic beauty, vibrant villages, and diverse highlights.
 Many young trekkers opt for the ABC trek from Pokhara as a shorter, more affordable alternative to the Everest Base Camp trek.
+The Annapurna Base Camp trek cost varies based on your group size and chosen itinerary, but it’s affordable enough for even beginners compared to other treks.

 Highlights: